customerio/examples/webhooks/route_to_segment/README.md

 ### Running the example server

+First you will need to replace the line ```const SEGMENT_WRITE_KEY = "<YOUR KEY HERE>"``` with your actual Segment.com write key, which you can find under the "Project Settings" menu option in the "Api Keys" tab

 To run the example server, you will need Golang 1.4 installed, then run the following:

 ```bash